Scott Laughton: Professional

 Following the 2012–13 NHL lockout, Laughton made the Flyers out of the team's abbreviated training camp and made his NHL debut on January 19, 2013, at home against the Pittsburgh Penguins.
-He played 12:14 of ice time alongside Wayne Simmonds and Matt Read in the 3–1 loss, giving the Flyers five more games to decide whether he remained in the NHL or returned to major juniors.
-After going pointless in five games with the Flyers, Laughton was reassigned to the OHL where he competed in the 2013 OHL Playoffs and recorded 13 points in seven games.
+He played 12:14 of ice time alongside Wayne Simmonds and Matt Read in a 3–1 loss, giving the Flyers five more games to decide whether he remained in the NHL or returned to major juniors.
+After going pointless in five games with the Flyers, Laughton was reassigned to the OHL where he competed in the 2013 OHL playoffs and recorded 13 points in seven games.
 Following their second round elimination, he was promoted to the Flyers' American Hockey League (AHL) affiliate, the Adirondack Phantoms, for the remainder of the season.

-Following the Flyers 2013–14 preseason training camp, Laughton was loaned back to the Oshawa Generals of the OHL after failing to remain with the NHL club to start the season.
+Following the Flyers' training camp for the 2013–14 season, Laughton was loaned back to the Oshawa Generals of the OHL after failing to remain with the NHL club to start the season.
 When reflecting on his training camp experience, he admitted to feeling overconfident and did not "play to his ability."
 In his first game back in the OHL on October 3, 2013, Laughton recorded four points in an eventual 7–1 win over the Peterborough Petes.
-He continued to have a breakout season and recorded 24 goals and 26 assists in 29 games by December, earning him the captaincy title for Team Canada's U20 team at the 2013 World Junior Ice Hockey Championships.
+He continued to have a breakout season and recorded 24 goals and 26 assists in 29 games by December, earning him the captaincy title for Canada under-20 team at the 2013 World Junior Championships.
 He ended the season as the second-leading scorer for the Generals as Oshawa finished first in the OHL's East Division and reached the Eastern Conference finals.
 On May 14, 2014, Laughton was named to the OHL's First All-Star Team.
 Flyers head coach Craig Berube later said that choosing to reassign Laughton to the OHL "helped him" and called him "one of the best players in all of junior hockey."

-Laughton was invited to the Flyers' training camp prior to the 2014–15 season, but was reassigned to their new AHL affiliate, the Lehigh Valley Phantoms, on October 1, 2014 after being a healthy scratch for one game.
+Laughton was invited to the Flyers' training camp prior to the 2014–15 season, but was reassigned to their new AHL affiliate, the Lehigh Valley Phantoms, on October 1, 2014, after being a healthy scratch for one game.
 To begin his first full professional season, Laughton was recognized with the CCM/AHL Player of the Week award after recording four goals in two games during the week ending on October 19.
-He was recalled to the NHL on December 3 and recorded his first career NHL goal 10 days later during a 5–1 win over the Carolina Hurricanes on December 13, 2014.
+He was recalled to the NHL on December 3, and recorded his first career NHL goal 10 days later during a 5–1 win over the Carolina Hurricanes on December 13.
 Laughton split the rest of the season between the AHL and the NHL, recording 27 points over 39 games for the Phantoms and six points in 31 NHL games.